memowe/perlisp/README.md

     (square 42)
     ->  1764

-You can find more inspirations from init.perlisp and the tests, especially t/50-init-file.t, which shows some use cases for the init functions.
+You can find more inspirations from PerLisp::Init and the tests, especially t/50-init-file.t, which shows some use cases for the init functions.

-This distribution is a installable perl module, so you can

-    $ perl Makefile.PL
-    $ make
-    $ make test
-    $ make install
-    $ make clean

-but you don't have to.
-While I think the code is pretty readable, it might be a good thing to install the distro and

-    $ perldoc PerLisp

-to view the API.

 Interpreter details
 -------------------